jhollway/website/content/authors/admin/_index.md

 - Visitors
 ---

-How do actors seek to address environmental and economic interdependencies through institutions?
+How can we institutionalise effective, resilient, and adaptable international cooperation?
+Which institutions are more effective than others?
+Which designs work best in different domains, over the short term and the long term?
+How can we promote meaningful participation?
-How do the complex networks of institutions they have set up affect how they relate to one another?
+And how does the structure of complex networks of institutions affect these and other outcomes?
-Are these institutions effective?
-And how can we design or reform them to improve outcomes?

-In my research, I develop multilevel and dynamic theories, methods, and data to help us better understand the implications of institutional and policy choices in these contexts.
+In my research, I develop multilevel and dynamic theories, methods, and data to help us better understand the implications of institutional and policy choices in various empirical settings such as fisheries, freshwater, and trade.

 <!-- I am Principle Investigator of the PANARCHIC project
  (Power and Networks and the Rate of Change in Institutional Complexes),